 Authority has not been delegated to individual campuses for most positions in the fourth category (SAAO); except --- by practice – associate/assistant vice chancellors, associate/assistant deans, and associate/assistant/vice provosts.
-In order for a position to be established or reclassified as SAAO, a request must be submitted by a campus Chancellor (or the chief HR officer, if authorized as the Chancellor’s designee) to the EPA HR Advisory Board to the President, or HRAB-EPA.
-Upon recommendation of HRAB-EPA, the UNC System President makes the final determination of all SAAO designations and issues a formal notification.
+In order for a position to be established or reclassified as SAAO, a request must be submitted by a campus Chancellor (or the chief HR officer, if authorized as the Chancellor’s designee) to the EHRA HR Advisory Board to the President, or HRAB-EHRA.
+Upon recommendation of HRAB-EHRA, the UNC System President makes the final determination of all SAAO designations and issues a formal notification.

 Tools & Links